ReDI-School/ber-dcp-intro-to-computer-science-fall-21/content/docs/python/python_classes.md

 ## 1. Check-In

 - What was particularly challenging last class?
 Are there any remaining questions from last class?
+- What exercises were the most challenging?
+(Respond in the chat)

 ## 2. Procedural Programming